cheminfo/eln-docs/docs/45_other_analysis/images/includes/rois/README.md

 ### Sphericity

 The sphericity is the ratio of the perimeter of the equivalent circle, P<sub>PED</sub>, to the real perimeter, P<sub>real</sub>.
-A perfect sphere as a sphericity of 1.
+A perfect sphere has a sphericity of 1.
 The idea is that irregular shape causes an increase in the perimeter and therefore this ratio has a lower value.
 Knowing that the smallest possible perimeter for a given projection area is a circle, 0 < S ≤ 1.

 Please note that the evaluation of perimeter is a complex topic and check above the approach that is used in this application.
 It is not impossible that the sphericity is slightly higher than 1.